DataDog/hiring-engineers/answers.md

     c. pip install ddtrace
     d. run ddtrace-run python app.py in the terminal

-6) I made several calls to the API to test the performance of the flask application.
+6) I made several calls to the API to test the performance of the flask application by going through each of the routes on http://localhost:5050/.

 ## Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.